Electric Mobility Aid - Air Travel Pack

 Why it matters

-Airlines and ground handlers can only accept batteries that have been proven safe through UN38.3 testing.
+Airlines and ground handlers can only accept lithium ion batteries that have been proven safe through UN38.3 testing.

-⚠️ Important: A certificate or simple statement is not sufficient — travellers must carry a UN38.3 test summary, which provides official evidence that all required tests have been completed successfully.
+⚠️ Important: A certificate or simple statement may not be sufficient - travellers should carry a hardcopy or have access to (e.g., via a downloaded PDF or link to the mobility aid manufacturer's website) a UN38.3 test summary, which provides official evidence that all required tests have been completed successfully.

 How to obtain it